Alessandroblas/AZ900/README.md

 - Apply tags to resources to logically organize all the resources in your subscription.
 - Clarify your organization's billing by viewing costs for a group of resources that share the same tag.

+ARM check for users **authentication and authorization** permissions against Azure Active Directory to validate user's request.

+Then ARM enforces Azure [resource policy](#governance) controls.
+Azure resource policies specify the operations allowed for a specific resource.
+For example, an Azure resource policy can specify that users are only allowed to deploy a specific type of virtual machine.

+Next control is against [Azure subscription limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).
+For example, each subscription has a limit of 980 resource groups per subscription.
+If a request is received to deploy an additional resource group when the limit has been reached, it's denied.

+Finally ARM checks if the request is within the financial commitment associated with the subscription.
+For example, if the request is to deploy a virtual machine, Azure Resource Manager verifies that the subscription has sufficient payment information.

 A **subscription** provides you with authenticated and authorized access to Azure products and services.
 It also allows you to provision resources.
 An account can have one subscription or multiple subscriptions that have different billing models and to which you apply different access-management policies.
 There are two types of subscription boundaries that you can use:

 - billing boundary